Accreditations

 CP 4.
 Newton's laws

-Autonomous student work with a weight of 10% in the final grade and the submission of reports with a weight of 30% in the final grade.
+The individual work by the student has a weight of 10% in the final grade, and the submission of group reports carries a weight of 30% in the final grade.

 Authors: